beyarkay/attractors/README.md

 ## TODO
 - Add Diagnostics: fractal dimension greater than 1.5 => Chaotic?
 - Add Diagnostics: positive Lyapunov exponent => Chaotic
+- Add a way to create videos
+- Add a way to line up parameter changes with timestamps so that the moving attractors will 'react' in time with the music